 The kid was from an Eastern European foster home, or maybe they still called it an orphanage over there, Susan wasn’t sure.
-She had seen the pictures of yellowed crack tile and backcountry, snowy woods, and she knew the hot water was spotty and there hadn’t been any internet, except in the head nurse’s office in a shed out back.
+She had seen the pictures of yellow cracked tile and back country, snowy woods, and she knew the hot water was spotty and there hadn’t been any internet, except in the head nurse’s office in a shed out back.
 The kid’s background and history and look was basically Eastern European too, but her name wasn’t: it was Maisey.

 The kid’s birth name had been Katharina, with a last name Susan and her sister could only barely gargle from their mouths, which helped them to forget what it was.
 If she recollected right, Susan was pretty sure it had been pretty.
 Susan’s sister Isadore said it was far prettier on the native tongue.

 But apparently, it was de rigeur for adoptive parents to strip their new daughters and sons of their old names while simultaneously peeling off the sticky, thin layers of language, comfort, familiarity, identity, family history, and everything else, all at once like an old bandage.
 What this left behind was something raw, unblemished, and white-pink, like a scar, like a baby.
-Or some kinds of scars and babies at least.
-Eastern European ones.
+Or at least Eastern European ones.

 The whole process struck Susan as being like adopting a rare, illegal, smuggled pet.
 Lots of money changed hands, there was no guarantee of a swift delivery, or of any delivery at all; you got odd phone calls from overseas at odd hours; all at once and without notice you were summoned to report at some checkpoint or airport, bags packed, passport in hand, not at all certain of the status of your cargo, and with nothing to go on but a grainy cellphone photo taken in dim light.